TeamHG-Memex/eli5/docs/source/lime.rst

    eli5.lime provides dataset generation utilities for text data (remove random words) and for arbitrary data (sampling using Kernel Density Estimation).

+   For text data eli5 also provides :class:`eli5.lime.TextExplainer` which brings together all LIME steps and allows to explain text classifiers;
+   it still needs to make assumptions about the classifier in order to generate efficient fake dataset.

 3. Similarity metric has a huge effect on a result.
 By choosing neighbourhood of a different size one can get opposite explanations.